How to Identify Termite Tubes

 Why do termites build mud tubes?

-Shelter tubes protect termites from predators like ants.
-It also protects them from air circulation, as termites are soft bodied insects, therefore would dry out quite quickly if exposed to the outside air.
-These shelter tubes are created by termites using “mud” which is a combination of wood, soil, termite saliva and termite feces.
+Shelter tubes protect termites from predators like ants and also protects termites from air circulation, as termites are soft bodied insects and as a result, would dry out if exposed to the outside air.
+Termites create shelter tubes by using “mud”.
+A combination of wood, soil, termite saliva and termite feces.

 What are the different types of shelter tubes?

 The most common type of termite shelter tube is the exploratory tube.
 It is thin and can branch off in many different directions.
-This tube can often be abandoned by termites and as a result takes on a dry and brittle appearance and breaks easily when touched.
-If it is an active tube it will be moist and if you break it, you will likely see white termite workers and soldiers rushing in to repair the break and protect themselves from intruders.
+This tube can often be abandoned by termites and therefore takes on a dry and brittle appearance and breaks easily when touched.
+If it’s an active tube it will be moist, and if you break it, you will likely see white termite workers and soldiers rushing in to repair the break and protect themselves from intruders.